The Second Coming of Christ (book)

-The Second Coming of Christ is a posthumously published non-fiction book by the Indian yogi and guru Paramahansa Yogananda (1893–1952), with commentary on passages from the four Gospels.
+The Second Coming of Christ is a posthumously published non-fiction book by the Indian and American yogi and guru Paramahansa Yogananda (1893–1952), with commentary on passages from the four Gospels.
 The full title of the two-volume work is The Second Coming of Christ: The Resurrection of the Christ Within You—A revelatory commentary on the original teachings of Jesus.

 Description

-The book tells the story of Jesus Christ’s life in chronological order.
-His birth, his travels, his ministry, his parables, his death, and his resurrection.
-Yogananda discusses a link between Kriya Yoga and the teachings of Jesus.
+The book provides a spiritual commentary on Jesus Christ’s life, going verse by verse through the four Gospels, covering his birth, his travels, his ministry, his parables, his death, and his resurrection.
+As part of his commentary, Yogananda shows by way of parallel references between the Gospels and the Bhagavad Gita, a link between Kriya Yoga and the teachings of Jesus.

-"to reveal the complete harmony and basic oneness of original Christianity as taught by Jesus Christ and original Yoga as taught (...) and to show that these principles of truth are the common scientific foundation of all true religions."
+"to reveal the complete harmony and basic oneness of original Christianity as taught by Jesus Christ and original Yoga as taught by Bhagavan Krishna; and to show that these principles of truth are the common scientific foundation of all true religions."